scelerat/vico_review/vico_review.md

 Vico supports the use of Texmate bundles.
 Textmate is a popular Mac OS text editor which is highly extensible via "bundles," collections of code which provide language syntax definitions and scripted commands and macros.
 Through bundles, the basic functionality of Texmate can be enhanced in innumerable useful ways.
 Vico comes preinstalled with a handful of Texmate bundles (C, Css, Diff, Java, Javascript, Json, Nu, Objective-C, Perl, PHP, Python, Ruby-On-Rails, Ruby, Shellscript, Source, Sql, Text, Xml and Yaml).
 It also includes a tab on the Preferences dialog box to install more bundles.

+Textmate changed a lot of rules for Mac text editors.
+Among them was the notion that commands and shortcuts needn't be initiated by some combination of command keys (Command-Shift-Control-Option).
+Instead, it had scripted expansions such that you could type 'doctype' and hit Tab, and it would auto-expand into something like this:

+  `<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">`

+These shortcuts are a great boon for power users who remember them.
+Even if the commands are not completely memorized, they are available in a pull-down menu and their shortcuts are apparent.
+Vico has the ability to use these bundles mostly the same as they are used inside Textmate.

 For example, I installed the Markdown bundle to use while editing this review.
 It includes Markdown syntax highlighting, as well as convenient shortcuts.
 If I type '-' on a blank line and hit the Tab key, a script in the bundle extends an 'underline' of dashes along the line above (a Markdown convention indicating a subheading).
 If I type Command-Control-Option-P, Vico shows a formatted preview of my document in a split pane.
 Bundle commands are also available from a menu in the bottom of the editor, so you don't have to memorize these commands (though if you work with one programming or markup language a lot it behooves you to do so).

 Go to File and Go to Symbol features